Out of hours crime solicitor - Call: 020 8660 3383

 • Child Care Arrangements - The arrangements for the care of any children, including custody, visitation, and child support.

 A key thing to understand is that a separation agreement is a contract and, on the face of it enforceable, but in reality, except under limited circumstances (see below) it isn’t possible to take immediate and meaningful action if the other party breaches the agreement.
-On divorce, the court would take into account the terms of your separation agreement.

 Financial disclosure

-In terms of enforceability and relevance in any subsequent divorce proceedings, before finalising as separation agreement, both parties need to make full disclosure on all financial matters.
+In terms of enforceability and relevance in any subsequent divorce proceedings, before finalising a separation agreement, both parties need to make full disclosure on all financial matters.
 Ideally, both parties will also have received legal advice.

 Enforcing a separation agreement